 The ignition process in any vehicle becomes the heart of the entire system as without this stage the vehicle just won’t start.

-To initiate the process, earlier we use to have the circuit breaker unit for the required actions.
+To initiate the process, earlier we used to have the circuit breaker unit for the required actions.

-Nowadays a more efficient and long lasting mechanism has been developed for the ignitions in vehicles, called the capacitor discharge ignition system.
+Nowadays the contact-breaker is replaced with a more efficient and long lasting electronic ignition system, called the capacitor discharge ignition system.

-Let’s learn the circuit operations with the following points:
+Now let’s learn the CDI circuit operations in detail with the following points:

 Basically as the name suggest, ignition system in vehicles refers to the process in which the fuel mixture is ignited for initiating the engine and the drive mechanisms.
 This ignition is done through an electrical process by generating high voltage electrical arcs.